August 21, 2025 (5mo ago) — last updated November 27, 2025 (2mo ago)

 Introduction

-When budgets and schedules don’t match reality, Earned Value Management (EVM) gives a clear, objective view of project performance1.
-This practical guide explains Planned Value (PV), Earned Value (EV), and Actual Cost (AC), and shows how to use the Cost Performance Index (CPI) and Schedule Performance Index (SPI) to forecast outcomes, spot issues early, and communicate progress to stakeholders.
+When budgets and schedules don’t match reality, Earned Value Management (EVM) gives a clear, objective view of project performance and a grounded forecast of final cost and schedule.
+This guide explains Planned Value (PV), Earned Value (EV), and Actual Cost (AC), and shows how to use the Cost Performance Index (CPI) and Schedule Performance Index (SPI) to spot risks early and keep projects on track1.

 Why EVM matters

-Project managers worry about rising costs, slipping timelines, and uncertain progress.
-EVM connects scope, schedule, and cost into a single system so you can see where you are versus the plan and forecast where you’ll finish if current trends continue.
-Think of EVM as project navigation that shows your current position, pace, and likely arrival time.
+Project managers face rising costs, slipping timelines, and unclear progress.
+EVM links scope, schedule, and cost into one system so you can see where you are versus the plan and forecast where you’ll finish if current trends continue.
+Think of EVM as navigation that shows your current position, pace, and likely arrival time.

 What EVM answers (quick)